kotushkens/depersonalization-module/README.md

-### Bachelor Thesis (2023) - Development of a module for data depersonalization in the banking environment
+### Bachelor Thesis (2023) - Development of a Module for Data Depersonalization in the Banking Environment
 It can be configured via ```depersonalization.properties``` and contains rules of depersonalization process for anonymization of data from source account-service database to destination database.

 Environment variables to start: